 Eurofins developed its proprietary DNA fingerprint databases for several specific analytical requests (e.g. basmati / fragrant rice authenticity or determination of different pine nut species), using proprietary or published DNA fingerprint methods and reference samples which were made available by authorities or via Eurofins' laboratory network and its customers.
-The databases allow identification of pure and mixed samples, but also of adapted very fast to the needs of the market, for example if new species or Another hugely exciting step-change drug candidate but which may in proprietary databases came with the launch in 1999 of Eurofins' BioPrintTM characteristics). databases to improve and optimise A further development is an analytical the selection of drug candidates.
-The database comprises a large and homogeneous set of experimental data, generated in-house and containing marketed drugs, compounds which failed in clinical trials, and reference compounds.
+The databases allow identification of pure and mixed samples, but also of the presence of as-yet unknown or unapproved species or varieties.
+The testing methods meet the need for traceability - a major requirement of EU food legislation - and can be adapted very fast to the needs of the market, for example if new species or varieties are approved by authorities and reference material is available.

+Another hugely exciting step-change in proprietary databases came with the launch in 1999 of Eurofins' BioPrintTM databases to improve and optimise the selection of drug candidates.
+The database comprises a large and homogeneous set of experimental data, generated in-house and containing more than 2,400 compounds, including marketed drugs, compounds which failed in clinical trials, and reference compounds.